What are call options: definition of Call Options?

-Buying a Call option gives the buyer an option to “BUY” underlying asset at an agreed upon price with an expiry date on this contract.
-So buyer wants price of an underlying asset to go up.
+Buying a Call option gives the buyer an option to “BUY” underlying asset at an agreed-upon price with an expiry date on this contract.
+So the buyer wants the price of an underlying asset to go up.
 On the contrary, since call option seller has agreed to sell underlying expects prices to fall.

 How are call options different from put options?

-One can trade call option in lots only, Lot sizes are predetermined like 100 shares in 1 lot
+- Lots: One can trade call option in lots only, Lot sizes are predetermined like 100 shares in 1 lot

-As in India, we have adapted European Options style, Expiry date is fixed viz. last Thursday of the month (in case Thursday is a trading holiday previous working day).
+- Fixed Expiry Date: As in India, we have adapted European Options style, the Expiry date is fixed viz. last Thursday of the month (in the case Thursday is a trading holiday previous working day).

-In the money call option – when the strike price is lower than the price of underlying asset.
+- In the money call option – when the strike price is lower than the price of the underlying asset.

-At the money call option – when the strike price and price of underlying asset are identical.
+- At the money call option – when the strike price and price of the underlying asset are identical.

-Out of the money call option – when the strike price is above the price of underlying asset.
+- Out of the money call option – when the strike price is above the price of the underlying asset.

-Just for reference, let’s assume share price of ABC Company is Rs.
-100 and lot size of 50 units.
-Trader A has bought a call option of an ABC company of 100 strike price (agreed upon price).
-Now if on the day of expiry share price of ABC Company closes above Rs.
+Just for reference, let’s assume the share price of ABC Company is Rs.
+100 and a lot size of 50 units.
+Trader A has bought a call option for an ABC company of 100 strike price (agreed-upon price).
+Now if on the day of the expiry share price of ABC Company closes above Rs.
 100. Buyer will have a positive payoff as long as the payoff received is greater than the premium paid for the option.

 Eg. Trader A has bought a call option of 100 strike price of ABC Company at Rs.
-2. Premium of ABC Company at the time of expiry is 10 then, Payoff will be Rs.
+2. A premium of ABC Company at the time of expiry is 10 then, Payoff will be Rs.
 10 but profit will be Rs.
 8.

-A Call gives buyer an option to “BUY” underlying asset at an agreed upon price with an expiry date on this contract.
-Whereas, Put gives buyer an option to “SELL” at agree upon price with an expiry date on this contract.
+A Call gives the buyer an option to “BUY” underlying asset at an agreed-upon price with an expiry date on this contract.
+Whereas, Put gives the buyer an option to “SELL” at agreeing upon a price with an expiry date on this contract.

 Call buyer would want prices of the underlying to go up and put buyers would like to see prices of underlying falling.

-A call buyer makes profit when price of an underlying asset is more than the strike price at expiry.
-A put buyer makes profit when price of an underlying asset is less than the strike price at expiry.
-You can get a complete visualisation of options payoffs on the SAMCO Option Payoff Value calculator.
+A call buyer makes a profit when the price of an underlying asset is more than the strike price at expiry.
+A put buyer makes a profit when the price of an underlying asset is less than the strike price at expiry.
+You can get a complete visualisation of options payoffs on the Samco Option Payoff Value calculator.

 There are some popular call option strategies

-In Long Call strategy, trader buys a call option of an underlying which is already in his portfolio.
+- Long Call Strategy: In Long Call strategy, the trader buys a call option of an underlying which is already in his portfolio.

-In Bull Spread strategy, trader creates a spread by buying in the money call option and selling out of the money call option.
+- Bull Spread Strategy: In Bull Spread strategy, a trader creates a spread by buying in the money call option and selling out of the money call option.

-In covered Call strategy, trader writes at the money call option of an underlying which he holds in portfolio.
+- Covered Call Strategy: In covered Call strategy, trader writes at the money call option of an underlying which he holds in the portfolio.

-As the say, in trading most important thing is price.
-Likewise while trading call option one must keep in mind what is fair value of call option?
-To check the fair value check SAMCO’s Option value calculator.
+As they say, in trading the most important thing is the price.
+Likewise while trading call option one must keep in mind what is the fair value of call option?
+To check the fair value check Samco’s Option value calculator.

 Everything comes at a price, like while buying stock we pay the price, brokerage and transaction charges.
 To calculate the brokerage while trading options, refer the brokerage calculator for options.